UCMHS-Gerstein/IntroToProgramming17/Day20/PITCHME.md

 # Cloning

 * Cloning makes a local copy of your remote repository
-* Go to your copy of the repository - if you have trouble finding it, the URL should be https://github.com/USERNAME/intro-to-lists
+* You're going to clone my repository for this assignment - the URL is <https://github.com/UCMHS-Gerstein/intro-to-lists.git>
-* Click on the green **Clone or download** button and copy the url provided - https://github.com/USERNAME/intro-to-lists.git
-+++
-* If you are unable to fork the repository, use mine and we'll change the configuration later - <https://github.com/UCMHS-Gerstein/intro-to-lists.git>
 * In your Bash console, use the **clone** command:

 ```shell